 Chaz Williams biography

-Bank robber.
-Born Charles Williams in Harlem, New York, the middle of three children.
-His father was a WWII veteran, and his mother stayed home to raise the family.
-When Williams was five years old, the family moved to Jamaica, Queens, where they lived hand-to-mouth in the notorious "40 Projects."
+Chaz "Slim" Williams was born Charles Williams in Harlem, New York, the middle of three children.
+His father was a World War II veteran, and his mother stayed home to raise the family.
+When Williams was 5 years old, the family moved to Jamaica, Queens, where they lived hand-to-mouth in the notorious "40 Projects."

 For Williams, going to school and following rules weren't producing the results he wanted to get ahead.
 So instead, he turned to robbery.
 Williams had his first encounter with the law at the age of 12, when he robbed a local drug store.
 He was immediately captured by law enforcement officials, and held in a Bronx youth facility.